-Read moreMalaysia’s electric vehicle (EV) segment continues to show strong growth in 2026, even as the broader automotive market softens.
-According to the latest JPJ registration data shared on the open data portal, a total of 4,717 EVs were registered in March 2026, representing a 58.5% increase year-on-year compared to 2,976 units recorded in March 2025.Despite the growth in EV adoption, the overall car market saw a decline.
-Total Industry Volume (TIV) for March 2026 stood at 67,84…
+Read moreMalaysia’s electric vehicle (EV) adoption continues to accelerate in 2026, supported by a wider range of models and increasing consumer interest due to the ongoing Middle East crisis.
+According to the latest JPJ vehicle registration data, a total of 5,894 EVs were registered in April 2026, representing a 103.8% increase year-on-year compared to 2,892 units recorded in April 2025.This strong performance comes alongside signs of recovery in the overall car market.
+Total Indust…

 Read more